 Then choose another media player on your system to check if it plays with that.

 And if it plays with another media player, then the problem is not with the MKV video file.
 So, you can try re-installing the VLC Media Player.

-If you have faced issues where the VLC Media player has skipped your MKV video file, then you can work with Input/Codecs settings to fix the issue.
+If you have faced issues where the VLC Media player has skipped your MKV video file, you can work with Input/Codecs settings to fix the issue.